-The Domestic and Family Violence Protection Act 2012 also recognised the need to provide greater support for offenders in domestic and family violence situations.
+The Domestic and Family Violence Protection Act also recognised the need to provide greater support for offenders in domestic and family violence situations.
 Even in circumstances of family violence, the law exhibits a preference for protecting victims and rehabilitating offenders, rather than merely delivering punishment to offenders.
-For instance, the Domestic and Family Violence Protection Act allows courts to issue domestic violence offenders with orders that require them to take part in intervention programs like anger management programs or counselling.
+For instance, the Domestic and Family Violence Protection Act allows courts to issue domestic violence offenders with orders that require them to take part in intervention programs such as anger management programs or counselling.

 If you have any questions relating to the Domestic and Family Violence Protection Act 2012 or about seeking or responding to a DVO application, please call Armstrong Legal on 1300 038 223 or send us an email to make an appointment.

 There are several types of Domestic Violence Orders.
 Temporary Protection Order Temporary Protection Orders are designed to provide you with…

 If you are the respondent to a DVO in Queensland, also known as a Domestic Violence Protection Order, you are…

 At a Domestic Violence Order hearing, both parties attend court and answer any questions from the other party and/or magistrate…

 If you suspect that you may be under investigation, or if you have been charged with an offence, it is vital to get competent legal advice as early as possible.
 Our lawyers are highly specialised in criminal law and will be able to guide you through the process while dealing with the various authorities related to your matter.